GameFoundry/bsf/Documentation/Manuals/User/particleEvolvers.md

  - Colliding particles with the world
  - Animating particle textures

 All evolvers derive from @ref bs::ParticleEvolver "ParticleEvolver".
 They are created and registered with the particle system similarly to emitters.
-Use @ref bs::ParticleSystem::getEvolvers() "ParticleSystem::getEvolvers()" to retrieve a list of evolvers in the form of @ref bs::ParticleSystemEvolvers "ParticleSystemEvolvers" to which you can then add a new evolver to by calling @ref bs::ParticleSystemEvolvers::add() "ParticleSystemEvolvers::add()".
+Use @ref bs::ParticleSystem::setEvolvers() "ParticleSystem::setEvolvers()" to set a list of evolvers to use for a particular particle system.
 All evolver types have a **create()** method and accept a descriptor structure that allows you to customize their properties.

 ~~~~~~~~~~~~~{.cpp}
 // An example creating and registering an evolver that modifies particle size over lifetime